Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 **NOTE**: The old command functionality still works, you can find the documentation [here](https://github.com/Aevarkan/MCBE-extended-commands-suite/blob/main/documentation/OLD-SCRIPTEVENTS-README.md).

-The one you've been waiting for: This command lets you put use-command on any item.
+The one you've been waiting for: This command lets you put a use-command on any item.

 **Syntax**: `/scriptevent ecs:auc2 <commandName: string> false <command: string>`

-Let's say we put two use commands on a totem of undying.
+Let's say we put two use-commands on a totem of undying.

 **Example:**

 ```
 /scriptevent ecs:auc2 give_effect false effect @s levitation 30 0 true
 /scriptevent ecs:auc2 discard_item false clear @s totem_of_undying 0 1
 ```

+**Make sure you put `false` there, it's a placeholder for future functionality.**

 This will delete the item when a player uses it and give that player levitation for 30 seconds with no particles.

 You must put lore on the item first.
 This is how ECS handles item matching, if you change the lore, it will be recognised as a different item and any commands will stop working.